Ashif-107/ASHDJ-Personal-Smart-Spotify-DJ-/readme.md

 A CLI-based music recommendation system that acts as an intelligent DJ, understanding natural language requests and providing sophisticated audio feature-based recommendations.

+With Voice Command controls and a Live GUI

 ## How the Algorithms Work

 ### 1. **Enhanced Audio Feature Analysis (KNN Recommender)**